ELI-NP/DELILA/Install.md

 ***sudo make install***

 * ROOT
-ROOT is used to plot You can install by [some ways](https://root.cern/install/).
+ROOT is used to plot.
+You can install by [some ways](https://root.cern/install/).
 Here, I describe the installation from source.
 Also I use not release version.
 In the case of you want the stable version, please download the source code as same as the [ROOT installation page](https://root.cern/install/build_from_source/).
 Also I install ROOT at /opt/ROOT like a old style CERN software.
 The version used is 6.22.06.
 Usually ROOT is already installed by your team.
 If installed, you can skip.
 But if you will get some troubles from monitoring, back to here.
 ***wget https://root.cern/download/root_v6.22.06.source.tar.gz***
 ***mkdir build_root***
 ***cd build_root***